19-1-skku-oss/2019-1-OSS-E3/_posts/2016-03-21-moon-theme.md

 #### <original code>

- """Maze, move from one side to another.
+    Maze, move from one side to another.
     Excercises
     1. Keep score by counting taps.
     2. Make the maze harder.
     3. Generate the same maze twice.
-"""

     from turtle import *
     from random import random